razaghimahdi/Shopping-By-KMP/README.md

 ## Development 💻

-Firs, let me say the backend development is also in progress.
+Firs, let me say the backend is also in progress.
 You can find the backend source code [here](https://github.com/soheilkhaledabdi/shop).

 This project is a work in progress and is not yet complete.
 We will continue to work on it and update it regularly until we have a complete shopping application.